lrb924/Collateral_Damage/README.md

 We hope to find this data using stock data from Nasdaq Data Link, the cost of crude oil from the U.S. Energy Information Administration, the cost of housing prices from Data.gov, and the effect on unemployment rates from the U.S. Department of Labor.

-The periods of war analyed include:
+The periods of war analyzed include:
 * Data Dates (6 months before official start date, and 5 months into war, except for Iraq War):
   * Gulf War: February 1990 - December 1990
   * Iraq War: March 2003 - December 2011